If you enjoy reading blogs, you probably have noticed those donation buttons embedded in them.

 What If I Have No Website or Blog?

-If so happen that you are not running a website or blog, you can still solicit donations through a site called GoFundMe.com.
+If it happens that you are not running a website or blog, you can still solicit donations through a site called GoFundMe.com.

 The steps involved are easy, and followings demonstrate that.